 - CPR refresher training within twelve months of your renewal

 - for electrical linesperson licence holders, pole-top or transmission tower rescue training (PTR) within twelve months of your renewal.

 You are not required to provide copies of your CPR or PTR certificates or skills maintenance certificate when you renew but you may be required to provide it later for auditing purposes.

 Once you are ready to proceed, you will need your renewal notification letter.
-This letter would have been sent to your last advised postal address.
+This letter would have been emailed to your last advised email address.
 You need the identifying numbers printed on the letter to complete your renewal.
-If you have not received your letter please call 1300 362 128.
+If you have not received your letter, please call 1300 632 993.

 Can’t renew online or need more information?

 If you are unable to renew online or need more information, please call 1300 632 993.